Elizabeth Preate Havey

 LeRoy S. Zimmerman is a former president of the Society, serving from 2008 to 2010.
 He was Pennsylvania’s first elected Attorney General, a position he held for eight years, beginning in 1981.
 Immediately preceding that, he served as Dauphin County District Attorney for 15 years.
 Currently, Mr. Zimmerman is Senior Counsel for the firm of Eckert Seamans Cherin & Mellott, LLC and a member of the Board of Overseers of The Dickinson School of Law of Pennsylvania State University and a Trustee of The Hall Foundation.
 He is former Chairman of the Milton Hershey School Board of Managers, the Hershey Trust Company Board of Directors and Hershey Entertainment and Resorts Company.
 He served on the corporate boards of The Hershey Company and Select Medical Corporation.
 Active in numerous professional and civic organizations, he is the recipient of many honors and awards for public service and leadership.
 LeRoy S. Zimmerman is a graduate of Villanova University and the Dickinson School of Law.

 Julien Scranton serves as the sixth executive director of The Pennsylvania Society.
-She comes to the Society with experience in non-profit membership organizations, most recently at the University of Pittsburgh's Institute for Entrepreneurial Excellence.
-Julien is a fourth generation member of the Society, the granddaughter of the 1968 Gold Medalist, and has lived across the Commonwealth in Scranton, Harrisburg, Philadelphia, and Pittsburgh.
+She is a fifth generation member of the Society, the granddaughter of the 1968 Gold Medalist, and has lived across the Commonwealth in Scranton, Harrisburg, Philadelphia, and Pittsburgh.
 She is a graduate of Smith College and lives with her husband and two sons in Pittsburgh.